 - TIAS 491 Professional Portfolio Design

-- TWRT 330 Visual and Written Rhetoric
+- TWRT 330 Written and Visual Rhetoric

 - TWRT 331 Writing in the Natural Sciences

-- TWRT 350 Principles of User-Centered Design
+- TWRT 350 Principles of User Centered Design

 - TWRT 355 Usability Testing and Research